Samizo-AITL/aitl-training/README.md

 - Training architecture and learning paths
 - Role-based training plans
 - Training records and verification criteria
-- Continuous improvement and corrective-action concepts
+- Concepts for continuous improvement and corrective actions

-This repository does **not** replace:
+This repository does **not** replace or duplicate:

 - Physical modeling
-- Control design
+- Control system design
 - Implementation repositories
-- PoC or experimental systems
+- Proof-of-concept (PoC) or experimental systems

-Those remain the **Single Source of Truth** in the main Samizo-AITL repositories.
+These remain the **Single Source of Truth** within the main Samizo-AITL repositories.

 ---

 ## Relation to Samizo-AITL

-AITL follows a strict responsibility separation:
+AITL is based on a strict separation of responsibilities:

-- Real-time control: PID / FSM
+- **Real-time control**: PID / FSM
-- Adaptive assist: NN / RL (bounded)
+- **Adaptive assist**: NN / RL (bounded and supervised)
-- Design-time intelligence: LLM (non-real-time only)
+- **Design-time intelligence**: LLM (non-real-time use only)

-This repository documents **how these principles are taught and verified**,
+This repository documents **how these architectural principles are taught, understood, and verified**,
-not how they are implemented.
+not how they are technically implemented.

 ---

 ## Intended Audience

+This repository is intended for:

 - Control system designers
-- Semiconductor / MEMS engineers
+- Semiconductor and MEMS engineers
 - AI-assisted system architects
-- Engineering managers responsible for education and competence
+- Engineering managers responsible for education, training, and competence management

 This is **not an introductory tutorial**.
+It assumes prior engineering knowledge and focuses on **design responsibility and competence assurance**.

 ---

 ## License

-Documentation is provided under a **hybrid license model** consistent with Samizo-AITL.
+Documentation in this repository is provided under a **hybrid license model** consistent with Samizo-AITL.
-Refer to the main project for licensing details.
+Refer to the main Samizo-AITL project for detailed licensing terms.